frenezahomo/PopcornTime-Flatpak/README.md

 # stremio-flatpak
-Stremio Flatpak package (WIP)
+PopcornTime Flatpak package (unoffical)

 ## TODO:
-- [ ] Add tray icon support on old distro
-- [ ] Add an AppData file
-- [ ] Bundle a higher resolution icon
 - [ ] Contact upstream to use it as an official distribution system
-- [ ] The application keeps running on the background when you close it (tray icon is hidden)
+- [ ] Get a dynamic mirror link instead of "mirror03.popcorntime.sh"
+- [ ] Looking for a way to allow external players (might not be possible with flatpak)

 ## How to build: